sebbas/music-controls-bitbar/README.md

 - like a song,
 - and view your music library and radio stations

-directly from from the menubar on your Mac.
+directly from the menubar on your Mac.

 ## Installation

-### Using with cmus, iTunes and/or Spotify
+### Usage with cmus, iTunes and/or Spotify

 Simply place the `music-controls-*.sh` scripts (those whose functionality you want to have) from this repository into your BitBar plugin directory and restart BitBar.

-### Using with pianobar
+### Usage with pianobar

-For use with pianobar the eventcmd in pianobar needs to be configured appropriately:
+To use the plugins with pianobar the eventcmd in pianobar needs to be configured appropriately:

 1. Make sure that your config file `~/.config/pianobar/config` contains a line pointing to the event command script.
 ```event_command = ~/.config/pianobar/eventcommand.sh```